Improving Quality of Service for Users of DAG-based Distributed Ledgers: Introduction

 Our goal in this paper is to suggest an interaction mechanism between nodes and users which allows both users and nodes to achieve their objectives and leads to networks that are stable, robust and fully utilised.
 Our idea is simple.
 Nodes broadcast a \emph{QoS indicator} for the service they can offer, and users respond probabilistically to this signal.
 We shall show that this simple algorithm equalises the QoS experienced by users, avoids large deviations in QoS experienced by individual users, whilst allowing nodes to be rewarded for the service they provide to the network.
 Moreover, the mechanism is inherently robust to the behaviour of dishonest nodes and users.
 Nodes advertising false QoS information can be rapidly detected and blacklisted by users.
-The proposed policies are also agnostic with respect to specific implementation issues, such as node discovery, and assume users have full access to QoS signals from nodes.
+The proposed policies are also agnostic with respect to specific implementation issues, such as node discovery, and assume users have full access to QoS signals from nodes\footnote{In practice, nodes would most likely communicate their QoS signals to users by writing them to a commonly accessibly resource which can be easily queried by users as needed.}.
 As a final comment on the contribution of this work, it is important to note once again that the DAG-based DLT setting considered here requires a fundamentally different user-node interaction mechanism than those found in traditional blockchain architectures such as Bitcoin.
 The key difference lies in the fact that users must select a specific node to issue their transactions in our setting rather than broadcasting them to as many nodes as possible.
 To the best of our knowledge, this work is the first to consider the design of a user-node interaction mechanism for DLTs of this kind.

+The contributions of this work can be summarised as follows. \begin{itemize} \item{We introduce the problem of how to orchestrate the interaction of users and nodes in leaderless DAG-based DLT architectures for the first time and provide a model which captures the important nuances of the problem.} \item{We propose a number of stochastic node selection policies to solve this problem which are inspired by research from other domains such as transportation networks and generalised job scheduling.
+These policies balance user traffic across nodes in a distributed manner, only requiring a QoS signal to be shared by nodes to users.} \item{We present preliminary experimental results on a leaderless DAG-based DLT simulator which compare and contrast our stochastic node selection policies, ranging from naive policies to more sophisticated and effective ones.} \end{itemize}